Deep Residual Networks Learn the Geodesic Curve in the Wasserstein Space: Results

 \subsection{Better line shape of data tracks leads to higher accuracy}

-We observe that the training and testing accuracy both increase when the LSS decreases dramatically with $\gamma\in [10^{-3},10^{-2}]$ on both CIFAR-10 and CIFAR-100 respectively (Fig. \ref{fig4}).
-This illustrates that, when the data tracks are closer to straight lines, both networks have more power to fit the training data, which strongly supports our theoretical derivation about optimization.
-Meanwhile, the OTS of ResNet almost decreases to 0.
-If the input distribution and output one are fixed, then the optimal transport map $T$ is fixed which may not fit the data labels well.
-According to polar factorization theorem (Section 2), when $f$ fits the label better, the component of $\phi$ in the polar factorization is larger.
-This illustrates why the OTS of ResNet decreases dramatically with the increase of training accuracy.
-The testing accuracy increases with training accuracy because ResNet is more layerwise robust with larger $\gamma$ according to Section 4.1.
-When $\gamma$ is larger than 0.1, the weight decay tends to block the fitting process and then both training and testing accuracy decrease.
+In Section 3, we derive heuristically that a larger $\gamma$ can enhance the optimization performance of ResNets by enforcing it to approximate the geodesic curve.
+To verify this, we test both plain network and ResNet with $K=1$ and compare the variation trend of training accuracy and LSS with respect to multiple $\gamma$s (Fig. \ref{fig4}).
+According to our experiments, LSS and the training accuracy are highly correlated.
+We observe that the training accuracy increases when the LSS decreases dramatically with $\gamma\in [10^{-3},10^{-2}]$ on both CIFAR-10 and CIFAR-100, respectively.
+It demonstrated that, when the data tracks are closer to straight lines, both networks can better fit the training data, which strongly supports our theoretical derivation about optimization.
+When $\gamma$ is greater than 0.1, the weight decay tends to hinder the fitting process, and both training and test accuracy will decline.